saadmhd07/TripTalk/ARCHITECTURE_MVP.md

 This is the order I recommend now:

-1. Define the MVP product model: profile, per-language level, country, scenario, free mode
-2. Add a real profile completion flow
-3. Add a user history page
+1. Add a user history page
-4. Improve backend logging and error handling
+2. Improve backend logging and error handling
+3. Improve feedback structure and prompt contracts
+4. Clean remaining outdated profile fields such as global `target_language` and `level`
-5. Add backend tests beyond healthcheck
+5. Add frontend smoke tests if the UI starts stabilizing

+## Recent Progress

+Recent implementation work completed:

+- enforced ownership on session, message, and feedback resources
+- added persistent `/me` profile endpoints
+- introduced `UserLanguageLevel` for per-language proficiency
+- added `Scenario.language_code`
+- added `Scenario.mode` with guided and free conversations
+- added `ConversationSession.level_at_start`
+- added scenario content fields such as intro message, cultural tip, vocabulary hints, partner name, and partner role
+- updated the frontend flow so level is chosen after scenario selection
+- removed frontend assumptions that only `Chile` and `USA` exist

 ## Environment Variables